 Field-hunting tip

-Look in meteorites country — that is the host setting where liuite typically forms.
+Look in meteorites country, the host setting where liuite typically forms.
 If you start seeing iron, nickel, kamacite in float, you are in the right ground.
 Field specimens usually show a microscopic grains habit, so train your eye for that shape before scanning the outcrop.